Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Background

+While text-to-image generation models are flexible because of the natural language input, it is often difficult to design a prompt that corresponds to an exact depiction of an object of choice.
+Hence, several methods for adapting such models to a given collection of images were developed.
+In this work, we focus on the most well-known methods, discussing others in Appendix~\ref{app:related}.

-This method injects the target concept into the text-to-image model by inserting the new token $\hat{v}$ into the language model embedding space and optimizing the reconstruction loss for a few (typically 3--5) reference images $I$ with a fully frozen model.
-In more detail, the training process consists of sampling captions for a batch of pictures from $I$ converted into latent representations and training the diffusion model by optimizing \cref{objective}.
+Most approaches inject the target concept into the text-to-image model by learning the representation of a new token $\hat{v}$ inserted into the language encoder vocabulary.
+The representation is learned by optimizing the reconstruction loss from~\cref{objective} for a few (typically 3 -- 5) reference images $I$ with respect to the embedding of $\hat{v}$, while other parts of the model are frozen.
+The main advantage of these methods is the ability to flexibly operate with the ``pseudo-word'' $\hat{v}$ in natural language, for example, by placing the concept corresponding to that word into different visual environments.

-The main advantage of this method from a practical point of view is the ability to flexibly operate with pseudo-word in natural language sentences, for example, by placing them into a different environment.
-Also, while this method is parameter-efficient, \citet{textualinversion} report that to achieve acceptable inversion quality, 6000 steps of the AdamW~\cite{adamw} optimizer are required, which equals to $\approx$2 GPU hours on most machines.
+Textual Inversion~\cite{textualinversion} is the simplest method for adaptation of text-to-image models that updates only the token embedding for $\hat{v}$.
+While this method is parameter-efficient, its authors report that reaching acceptable inversion quality requires 6000 training iterations, which equals $\approx$2 GPU hours on most machines.
+This number is a conservative estimate of the number of steps sufficient for all concepts: authors of the method propose selecting the earliest checkpoint that exhibits sufficient train image reconstruction quality\footnote{\href{https://github.com/rinongal/textual_inversion/issues/34\#issuecomment-1230831673}{\texttt{github.com/rinongal/textual\_inversion/issues/34\#issuecomment-1230831673}}}.

+While Textual Inversion only learns the embedding of the target token, DreamBooth~\cite{dreambooth} does the same with a fully unfrozen U-Net component, and Custom Diffusion~\cite{custom-diff} updates the projection matrices of cross-attention layers that correspond to keys and values.
+These methods use a significantly smaller number of iterations, 1000 and 500 respectively, which is also not adaptive and can lead to overfitting.